hind-hisham/Restaurant-app/README.md

   [🌐 live demo](https://hind-hisham.github.io/Restaurant-app/)

 ## Introduction
-This is Ract Applaction with vite tool,It is Restaurant landing page
+This is React Application with Vite tool,It is Restaurant landing page

 ## Technologies
 * Vite